Zenilogix-Carl/magnetics/README.md

 * **MagnetWithPosition2** derives from **IMagnet** and implements a wrapper around a given magnet to position and orient it in a 2D space to faciliate 2D modeling.
 * **CubicMagnet** is a convenience class derived from **RectangularMagnet** to simplify dimensioning.
 * **Constants** contains various useful unit conversion values in addition to physical constants
-* **GeometryHelper** and **MagnetHelper** contain extension methods which include support for projection from 3D to 2D.
-Since the referenced site/paper use a convention in which magnetization is along the Z axis, the mapping convention used here keeps the Y axis intact and maps the Z axis from 3D space onto the X axis in 2D space (the projection removes the X axis).
+* **GeometryHelper** and **MagnetHelper** contain extension methods which include support for projection from 3D to 2D and corresponding inverses.
+Since the referenced site/paper use a convention in which magnetization is along the Z axis, the mapping convention used here is as follows:
+  * The X axis in 3D space is removed by the projection so is not represented in the 2D space.
+  * The Y axis in 3D space is preserved by the projection into the 2D space.
+  * The Z axis in 3D space is projected onto the X axis in the 2D space.

 ## The SensorSimulator Application